uyfresh/BEWD_DC_JAN2015/class01/intro_to_ruby.md

 5. Print "You will be 75 years old in _years_ years."
 6. Print "It is _true/false_ that your name is Engelbert Humperdinck."
 7. Print "Goodbye!"

+---

+For for information, read chapters 1-6 of [Chris Pine's Learn to Program](https://pine.fm/LearnToProgram/)